Geoffry Morgan Pike: Early years

 Pike worked with Bryce Courtenay at McCann Erickson advertising agency, most notably on the Mortein advertisement, "Louie the Fly".
 Bryce wrote the jingle and Geoff created the cartoon and animation.
-He also created the animation for the McWilliams' monk advertisement and the popular Yowie characters featured in children's picture books and Cadbury's line of confectionery containing small plastic toys.
+He also created the animation for the McWilliam's monk advertisement and the popular Yowie characters featured in children's picture books and Cadbury's line of confectionery containing small plastic toys.

-In 1977 Pike was diagnosed with throat cancer and learned the art of Chi Kung (also known as Qigong) and traditional Oriental medicine rather than surgery, beating cancer and becoming a master of Chi Kung and creating books and videos teaching others the philosophy and practice of aligning breath, physical activity and awareness for mental, spiritual and corporeal health.
+In 1977 Pike was diagnosed with throat cancer and learned the art of qigong and traditional Oriental medicine rather than surgery, beating cancer and becoming a master of qigong, creating books and videos teaching others the philosophy and practice of aligning breath, physical activity and awareness for mental, spiritual and corporeal health.

-He passed in March 2018 after many years of ill health.
+He died in March 2018 at the age of 89 after many years of ill health.

+Pike's brother, Anthony (better known as Tony Pike), opened Pikes Hotel in Ibiza, famous for its lavish celebrity parties during the 1980s.

 Writing

 In 1974 he published the first of many books, Henry Golightly: a novel of the sea.
 Published by Angus and Robertson, it was the story of a Gweilo (caucasian foreigner) living in Macau and building a boat amongst the locals; a youthful search for adventure and love among the post-war wreckage of 1945 and the horror that was Hiroshima.

 Pike also wrote under the name Pai Kit Fai, which was given to him by his Chinese in-laws.
 Loosely translated, it means "White Person of Letters and Grand Ambition'.
 He wrote two books under this pen name, The Concubine's Daughter and Red Lotus.